saezlab/dorothea/README.md

 Typically, DoRothEA is coupled with the statistical method [VIPER](https://www.bioconductor.org/packages/release/bioc/html/viper.html) as it incorporates the mode of regulation of each TF-target interaction.
 However, VIPER can be replaced by any other statistical method that aims to analyze gene sets, e.g. GSEA.

 We provide for human and mouse, respectively, two different DoRothEA version's that differ solely in the analyzed gene expression data for the network inference evidence.
 For the standard versions `dorothea_hs`/`dorothea_mm`, we analyzed tissue specific gene expression data from the [GTEx portal](https://www.gtexportal.org/home/).
-For the versions `dorothea_hs_pancancer`/`dorothea_mm_pancancer` we used gene expression data from the [TCGA programm](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga) which makes DoRothEA more applicable to cancer-related studies.
+For the versions `dorothea_hs_pancancer`/`dorothea_mm_pancancer` we used gene expression data of several primary cancers from the [TCGA programm](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga) which is supposed to make DoRothEA more applicable to cancer-related studies.

 ## Installation